Working conditions and wellbeing

 Managing extended leave

 We offer paid parental leave, long service leave and in special cases other forms of extended leave.
 Options for replacing a staff member on extended leave include short term contracts, secondments, higher duties allowance or casual appointments.
-Contact your HR Liaison Officer for more advice on your replacement options.
+Contact your HR Business Partner for more advice on your replacement options.

 Budget centre reimbursement for extended leave